Xiabu Xiabu: Business expansion

 As of 2008, the company used centralized kitchens, and one hot pot meal at Xiabu Xiabu had a cost of 27 renminbi or $4 U.S. dollars.

 In November 2008, Xiabu Xiabu had 53 locations in Beijing.
 The company planned to have 60 locations by the end of that year.

 In 2008, Actis Capital paid $51 million U.S. dollars to acquire a majority stake of Xiabu Xiabu.
 Actis stated that in a three-year period it wished to increase the number of stores by three times the original number.

 2012

 In 2012, Actis sold the company to global growth equity firm General Atlantic.
 Actis intended to be paid $150 million for its sale.
 In September 2018, the chain lost £145 million in market value after a customer found a dead rat in her soup at an outlet in Weifang.

-As of 2012, there were over 300 Xiabu Xiabu restaurants in the cities of Beijing, Shanghai, and Tianjin and in the provinces of Hebei, Jiangsu, and Liaoning.
+As of 2012, there were over 300 Xiabu Xiabu restaurants in the cities of Beijing, Shanghai, and Tianjin and the provinces of Hebei, Jiangsu, and Liaoning.

 By 2021, there were 1,077 Xiabu Xiabu (and sister brand Coucou) restaurants.